 A high point of the Summer Intensive experience is the performance.
 Because the faculty’s main charge is the progress of the students, which happens through carefully done classwork, rehearsals for the performance are not allowed to take too much time out of each day.
 The performance is presented as an adjunct to that training, because it is so important to also work in various dance styles, from the classical to the contemporary, and because it is just a wonderful way to cement friendships and create lasting memories.

-Rehearsals for the performance begin in the middle of Week 2.
 One 90 minute class period per day is given to rehearsals.
-Students are offered the choice of participating in a faculty-led rehearsal period, or participating in the Choreographic Workshop.
-Once a student has chosen to be in a faculty piece, all casting is at the discretion of the faculty.
+All casting is at the discretion of the faculty.
 Each summer, ARB Resident Choreographer, Mary Barton, creates a new work for Summer Intensive, along with other faculty members creating and staging works.
 Each year one large classical excerpt is also staged.
-Summer ’12 was excerpts from Swan Lake, staged by Maria Youskevitch.
+Summer 2014 we presented the Dream Ballet sequence from "Don Quixote," staged by Maria Youskevitch.

 One unique aspect of Princeton Ballet School's Summer Intensive is the Choreography Lab.
 This optional program allows young dancers to start stretching and strengthening the creative side of their brains, under the guidance of Janell Byrne.
 Ms. Byrne, a Juilliard-trained modern dancer and choreographer, has been teaching for Princeton Ballet School for over 35 years, while producing a large body of work (over 100 ballets).
 In addition to introducing the dancers to the basic elements of improvisation and choreography, the Lab included Q and A sessions with working choreographers, including Artistic Director Douglas Martin and ARB Resident Choreographer Mary Barton.
 Choreography Lab met every Saturday afternoon.
 It is open to any dancer in Summer Intensive, at no extra charge.